simarubhi/LCD1602_Driver_STM32/README.md

 4. In lcd_1602_driver.h set LCD_ADDRESS to the correct address for your specific LCD 1602 module (Be mindful of bit shift)
 5. In lcd_1602_driver.h set "stm32f4xx_hal.h" to the correct STM32 board you are using
 6. Implement Code
-7. (Optional) Consult datasheet to change init_lcd_function to change things like column count.
-Note different modals will have different features and functions.
+7. (Optional) Consult datasheet to adjust init_lcd_function to change things like column count.
+Note different models will have different features and functions.

 ### Code Implementation
 ```c